 The accompanying graphic highlights an array of healthcare categories with AI solutions currently in productive use or involved in various stages of research and development projects.

-AI has many potentially valuable uses in the healthcare community.
-The solutions described below are not the only AI developments in healthcare as many leading academic institutions, and the private and public sectors continually invest and develop new AI solutions under the radar.
+AI has many potentially beneficial uses in the healthcare community.
+The solutions described below are not the only AI developments in healthcare.
+Many leading academic institutions and the private and public sectors continually invest and develop new AI solutions under the radar.

-Medical diagnostics a difficult, and time-consuming process, places physicians under time pressures and strain and may result in delayed or incorrect life-saving patient reports.
+Medical diagnostics, a time-consuming and challenging process, places physicians under time pressures and strain and may result in delayed or incorrect life-saving patient reports.
 Coupled with the problems of incomplete patient health histories and large caseloads, the potential for deadly human error risk is a critical concern.
-Machine Learning (Deep Learning) algorithms can automatically detect diseases, making diagnostics less expensive and more accessible by learning to distinguish patterns similar to the way health professionals see them.
+Machine Learning (Deep Learning) algorithms can automatically detect diseases, making diagnostics less expensive and more accessible by learning to distinguish patterns similar to how health professionals see them.

-Implanting AI into diagnostics practices lessens the potential for human error and reduces clinical lab time and unnecessary tests.
+Implanting AI into diagnostics practices lessens human error potential and reduces clinical lab time and unnecessary tests.
 For healthcare professionals, AI-enabled diagnostics result in more correct patient treatment plans and increase physician-patient face time and care.
 For patients, more dependable diagnoses improve positive treatment outcomes and limit preventable deaths.

 Examples: AI-enabled Solutions

-People are proactively getting involved in organizing and managing their health via smart self- management portals that provide greater control over their lives.
-Within this environment, a positive feedback loop can share peoples’ needs and preferences, collected through their use of an AI solution with other AI applications throughout the healthcare delivery system, providing quick and more reliable wellness, treatment, or diagnostic assistance.
+People are proactively getting involved in organizing and managing their health via smart self-management portals that provide greater control over their lives.
+Within this environment, a positive feedback loop can share peoples’ needs and preferences collected using an AI solution with other AI applications throughout the healthcare delivery system, providing quick and more reliable wellness, treatment, or diagnostic assistance.

-AI-supported wearables and mobile-connected devices are also assisting individuals to make more improved health-related choices supporting conditions such as asthma, COPD, heart arrhythmia, and pain management.
+AI-supported wearables and mobile-connected devices also help individuals improve health-related choices supporting conditions such as asthma, COPD, heart arrhythmia, and pain management.
 AI solutions, integrated within these consumer-type technologies, provide valuable patient feedback on healthcare data elements captured on their devices, for example, medication adherence or a motivational voice that encourages fitness activities and healthy wellness habits.
-Also, these self-management solutions are proving helpful for use by family and caregivers to support patients unable to care for themselves.
+Also, these self-management solutions help family and caregivers support patients unable to care for themselves.

 Examples: AI-enabled Solutions

 AI solutions provide a faster, more consistent approach for collection, storage, reformatting, and analyses of structured and unstructured data supporting patient and healthcare research and related decisions.
-The underlying AI technologies can examine the meaning and context of patient data in clinical notes and reports combined with clinical expertise and external analysis to identify and pinpoint potential patient treatment pathways and plans.
-AI is rapidly helping transform medical data into insights and predictions that improve operational effectiveness and reduces operational expenses.
+The underlying AI technologies can examine patient data’s meaning and the context in clinical notes and reports combined with clinical expertise and external analysis to identify and pinpoint potential patient treatment pathways and plans.
+AI is rapidly transforming medical data into insights and predictions that improve operational effectiveness and reduce operational expenses.

 Examples: AI-enabled Solutions

 AI solutions help surgeons perform exceptional precision surgeries in tight spaces and with fewer involuntary hand movements that would be possible by the human hand alone.
 Surgical robot solutions can control the trajectory, depth, and speed of their actions with high accuracy and uniquely suited for procedures that require repetitive movements.
-Robots can continually determine patterns within surgical procedures to improve best practices and improve surgical robots’ control accuracy to submillimeter precision.
-The use of AI-based surgical systems results in fewer complications compared to surgeons without the availability of AI resources.
+Robots can continually determine surgical procedure patterns to improve best practices and improve surgical robots’ control accuracy to submillimeter precision.
+The use of AI-based surgical systems results in fewer complications than surgeons without the availability of AI resources.